On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Evaluation

 \subsection{On Interactions of H3 Across Different DNS Protocols}

 We perform experiments for three DNS protocols DoQ, DoH, and DoUDP, where DoH and DoUDP represent the encrypted and unencrypted DNS protocols commonly used in current web browsers.
 Each DNS protocol is combined with both H3 $0-$RTT and H3 $1-$RTT web performance measurements.
 A common web browsing scenario is defined as using DoUDP with H3 which is a realistic setup that likely provides the best performance with the caveat of DNS being unencrypted.
 DoQ with H3 $0-$RTT is referred to as QUIC \emph{connection coalescing} as it represents the emulated optimized QUIC setup.
 Correspondingly, DoQ with H3 $1-$RTT is referred to as DoQ whereas DoH + H3 $1-$RTT is referred to as DoH.
 There are also permutations of DoUDP and DoH in combination with H3 $0-$RTT which are not investigated in this paper.
-The different access technology scenarios are not distributed evenly due to measurement interruptions.
-The sample sizes are as follows: fiber 68,934, DSL 68,928, 4G 68,922, cable 68,916 and 4G medium 68,916.
-For the same reason, the sample sizes for the measurements are also not distributed evenly: \href{http://www.example.org/}{example.org} 114,924, \href{https://www.wikipedia.org/}{wikipedia.org} 114,882 and \href{https://www.instagram.com/}{instagram.com} 114,810.
-These web pages were downloaded on June 8th, 2022 for the purpose of experimentation.

 As DNS resolution is decoupled from the web browser, the DNS lookup time is added to the PLT web performance metric for H3 web performance measurement.
 Recall that one of our goals is to analyze how an optimized QUIC setup could perform.
 This is approximated by calculating the PLT for the setup where DoQ is used for DNS resolution and consequently \textit{Chromium} is used to connect to the H3 server using a QUIC $0-$RTT handshake.
 Such a coalesced QUIC connection would take one round-trip for the initial QUIC connection (without address validation), another round-trip for the DNS query and a third round-trip for the H3 \texttt{SETTINGS} exchange.
 After that the actual H3 \texttt{GET} request and corresponding response takes place.
 Importantly, the \texttt{SETTINGS} exchange adds a round-trip because it is not implicitly done with the initial QUIC handshake or the DNS exchange.
 This results in three round-trips until the client sends its GET request, which is the same number of round-trips as the non QUIC coalescing scenario with DoQ and normal H3.
 This means that only the processing delay for the client and the server where they know the \texttt{SETTINGS} parameters beforehand and the server not having to send its certificate twice are subtracted from the overall web performance of normal H3 with DoQ.